3 Types of St. Augustine Grass For Your Florida Lawn: A Look at The Details

 We’ve found from experience and over time that Seville tends to develop thatch after several years when installed in direct sunlight.
 So keep this variety of St. Augustine turf in mind only for shaded or partially shaded areas.

-Maintenance Needs: It can be cut as low as 3 inches and as high as 3.5 inches to achieve maximum health.
-Drought tolerant, it doesn’t need as frequent watering as the other varieties of St. Augustine grass.
+Seville St. Augustine can be cut as low as 3 inches and as high as 3.5 inches to achieve maximum health.
+Drought tolerant, it doesn’t need as frequent watering as the other types of St. Augustine grass.

-Trust Your St. Augustine Sod Lawn to Ground Source
+Trust Your St. Augustine Lawn to Ground Source in Central Florida

 Think St. Augustine grass might be for you?
 Let us help you figure it out.